Pregnant teacher struck in hit-and-run after baby shower, killing unborn child, police say

 Pruitt said in an earlier Facebook post that his daughter went from "the happiest day" of her life to the intensive care unit of a hospital in a matter of minutes following the crash in Jones County, about 80 miles southeast of Jackson.

-Pruitt told NBC affiliate WLBT in Jackson that Harper, an elementary school teacher, was 36 weeks pregnant.
-Harper was tracking the baby's growth on her Facebook page.
+Pruitt said in an interview on Friday that Harper was expecting a girl and had been tracking the baby's growth on her Facebook page.

-“The doctor came in and explained Mashayla had severe trauma to her and the baby didn’t make it through the accident,” Pruitt told the station.
+Pruitt said he knew something was wrong Saturday night when he and his wife were moved to a family room in the hospital where a doctor informed them that the unborn baby had died and Harper had suffered "tremendous trauma."

 Harper spent the next 24 hours on life support, he said.

-“She was just pointing at her stomach and she kept pointing at her stomach," Pruitt said.
-“She couldn’t talk because she had tubes in her.
-She was aware, but when she woke up she wanted to know where her baby was.”
+A GoFundMe has been set up to assist with Harper's medical bills and lost income.